 The crude production cutback and subsequent rising prices are problems that Opec knew it had to consider when it took the leap.
-Any gap in supply will lead to other producers stepping in, but as those producers, it might be difficult for Opec and non-Opec producers, especially Saudi Arabia and Russia, to return to the market without putting downward pressure on prices and as a result, returning the market situation to where it was at the end of last year.
+Any gap in supply will lead to other producers stepping in, but as those producers, step in, particularly US shale producers, it might be difficult for Opec and non-Opec producers, especially Saudi Arabia and Russia, to return to the market without putting downward pressure on prices and as a result, returning the market situation to where it was at the end of last year.